 It is not all bad news, however.
 Compared with other age groups, elderly Australians generally experience positive levels of wellbeing.
 There are many advantages that can come with being older.
 This is when aged and elderly people have more time for family, friends, travel, hobbies, and other things they may have wanted to do for a while.
 Not to mention they’re wiser, and more experienced.

 Through your own research, you can learn what brings comfort, wellbeing, and a renewed sense of purpose or meaning in life to an older person.
-This, combined with finding ways to help them stay physically active and socially engaged, can help build good mental health and embrace healthy and active ageing.
+This, combined with finding ways to help them stay physically active and socially engaged, can help build good mental health and embrace healthy and active aging.

 In supporting an older person, it is important to look after yourself as well.
 Take a look at our pages on support for carers and how to support someone.
 We also have tailored resources below to help you get started.